Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/emily-works/LOTR/project-description.md

 spoken by each character in the novels, and is available in the project folder under the name `WordsByCharacter.csv`.

-The creator of this dataset is **FSharpAdvent** (on GitHub).
+The creator of this dataset is **Mukund Raghav Sharma (MokoSan)** (on GitHub).
 All information about it, as well as the original dataset can be found here:
 <https://github.com/MokoSan/FSharpAdvent/blob/master/Data>.

 The data is organized in a tabular format, with each row representing a